-Psychological safety looks different in a remote setting.
-Today’s managers have to foster an environment of trust without ever meeting face to face.
-We look to industry experts and research to figure out the best way to build psychological safety while remote.
+Today’s managers have to build trust without ever meeting face-to-face.
+We ask experts and research how to build psychological safety while remote.

 With the craziness of the pandemic, asking your remote teammates how they're feeling can go a long way.
 Burnout sits at an all-time high making it crucial to know when someone's frustrated, left in the dark, or struggling at home.
 However, it’s often difficult to get an honest answer over a pulse survey or 1:1.
 Getting an accurate read on your team’s morale requires a high level of psychological safety.